deniszgonjanin/opendatabook.club/_includes/content.md

 - Having fun and creating conversations and a sense of community around Open Data is the most important goal.
 - Please let your local government people in charge of Open Data know about the event, and do forward them links to any presentations/apps/visualizations that were created during each book club.
 They will want to see it, trust us.

-## List of Open Data Book Clubs around
+## List of active Open Data Book Clubs

 You can submit your own by emailing us or opening a Pull Request on this repository